-By default, the i-Vu® Pro application performs an alarm action when the alarm source generates an alarm and when it returns to normal.
-Under Perform Action, you can choose to run the alarm action:

-- Only when the alarm source generates an alarm or when it returns to normal. - After a specified amount of time if the alarm has not been acknowledged or has not returned to normal.
-Use this option for alarm escalation. - If the alarm occurs during the occupied hours defined for a schedule group or run if the alarm occurs during the unoccupied hours defined for a schedule group.
-EXAMPLE To have one alarm action performed during work hours and a different alarm action performed after work hours: - 1.
-Create a schedule group (page 51), but do not assign members to it. - Create a schedule for the group.
-Set the occupied hours to be the same as the work hours. - Create the alarm action that is to be performed during work hours.
-Under Perform Action, select If schedule group <your new group> is Occupied. - Create the alarm action that is to be performed after work hours.
-Under Perform Action, select If schedule group <your new group > is Unoccupied.
+Field Notes Perform Action By default, the i-Vu® Pro application performs an alarm action when the alarm source generates an alarm and when it returns to normal.
+Under Perform Action , you can choose to run the alarm action: Only when the alarm source generates an alarm or when it returns to normal.
+After a specified amount of time if the alarm has not been acknowledged or has not returned to normal.
+Use this option for alarm escalation.
+If the alarm occurs during the occupied hours defined for a schedule group or run if the alarm occurs during the unoccupied hours defined for a schedule group.
+EXAMPLE To have one alarm action performed during work hours and a different alarm action performed after work hours: 1.
+Create a schedule group (page 48), but do not assign members to it.
+Create a schedule for the group.
+Set the occupied hours to be the same as th work hours.
+Create the alarm action that is to be performed during work hours.
+Under Perform Action, select if schedule group <your group="" new=""> is Occupied.</your> Create the alarm action that is to be performed after work hours.
+Under Perform Action, select If schedule group <your group="" new=""> is Unoccupied.</your>